ImperialCollegeLondon/fair-data-repository/docs/index.md

     application, namely the database, OpenSearch, Redis and RabbitMQ.
 - `invenio` - is the core application of InvenioRDM.
 Whilst a few operations require invoking it directly it mostly called indirectly via `invenio-cli`.
-It is installed within the virtual environment managed by `pipenv` so must be invoked via `pipenv run invenio`.
+It is installed within the virtual environment managed by `uv` so must be invoked via `uv run invenio`.

 ### `invenio-cli`